-The school administrator's first role is to work with the SAU Placement Coordinator or Placement Director to secure optimal placements for student teaching interns.
+The school administrator's first role is to work with the SAU Student Teaching Placement Coordinator to secure optimal placements for student teaching interns.
 This process involves:

-- 1. An initial communication from the placement coordinator or director requesting a placement in the administrator's building. - 2.
+- 1. An initial communication from the placement coordinator requesting a placement in the administrator's building. - 2.
 A determination by the administrator and his/her staff if an optimal placement is available with an excellent and experienced classroom teacher who meets MDE and SAU qualifications as a cooperating teacher. - 3.
-A reply to the placement coordinator or director regarding a decision about a possible placement. - 4.
+A reply to the placement coordinator regarding a decision about a possible placement. - 4.
 Possible participation in an interview with the potential student teaching intern before a placement is finalized. - 5.
-A formal decision that is communicated to the placement director regarding whether to accept the student teaching intern.
+A formal decision that is communicated to the placement coordinator regarding whether to accept the student teaching intern.
 Information about the cooperating teacher(s) should also be provided. - 6.
 Responding to the intern's request for information about meeting the school's requirements for student teacher interns, including a background check that meets district expectations.

-Providing Feedback to the Student Teaching Candidate
+Providing Feedback to the Student Teaching Intern